Skip to content

 Optional leader election for leader gating.

 When provided, the task only executes on the leader worker.
-Implies distributed locking (lock is automatically configured).
+Implies distributed locking (a lock is automatically configured with interval-aware defaults when no lock is given).

 TYPE: LeaderElection | None DEFAULT: None